CBL2C/CBL2C/README.md

 ## Hi there,

-**I'm Caitlyn Boyd, and I'm learning Full-stack Software Development!**
+**I'm Caitlyn Boyd, and I'm learning Full-Stack Software Development!**

 I'm a self-taught student from Portland, Oregon